 How to make a floral beauty balm

-Set a large glass beaker onto your scales and tare them.
-Weigh out the camellia tea oil, Ecosilk, hyaluronic acid pearls and the frangipani, rose, mimosa and jasmine wax one by one, taring the scales after each ingredient.
-This is phase A of your formulation.
+Set a large glass beaker onto your scale.
+Weigh the sunflower, jojoba, apricot and camellia tea oils as well as the Ecosilk, hyaluronic acid pearls and the frangipani, rose, mimosa and jasmine waxes one by one, taring the scales after each ingredient.

 How to make a floral beauty balm